This Barbecue Chicken Salad in a Jar recipe is delicious, filling, and healthy. Prepare on Sunday and have a healthy lunch ready all week.

 This Barbecue Ranch Chicken Mason Jar Salad is scrumptious!
 I love the flavors and textures of this salad!

-- 5 wide mouth mason jar salads
+- 5 mason jar lids

 - 10 tablespoons ranch yogurt dressing